Hong Kong: Pay and benefits

 Note: Hong Kong is a Special Administrative Region of the People's Republic of China.
 It has a high degree of autonomy and its own legal system, including in the area of employment law.

-- Before employment begins, the employer must inform the employee clearly about his or her wages, including the wage rate, the overtime rate and any allowances.
+- Before employment begins, the employer must inform the employee clearly about their wages, including the wage rate, the overtime rate and any allowances.
 (See Pay - general)

 - The wage period, which is the interval at which wages are paid, is presumed to be one month unless agreed otherwise.
 (See Payment of wages)